0

 Streets in the Sky

-Bill “Despite the neglected condition of the building and increasing anti-social behaviour at that time, I found a close community reluctant to be broken up and dispersed throughout other housing estates in Sheffield.
-I did not meet a single resident who wanted to be rehoused, despite the condition of the flats, they considered Hyde Park to be their home, and also a significant landmark and were proud to be tenants in such a prominent building overlooking Sheffield.
+Bill: “Despite the neglected condition of the building and increasing anti-social behaviour at that time, I found a close community reluctant to be broken up and dispersed throughout other housing estates in Sheffield.
+I did not meet a single resident who wanted to be rehoused; despite the condition of the flats, they considered Hyde Park to be their home and a significant landmark and were proud to be tenants in such a prominent building overlooking Sheffield.

-“Many believed that Hyde Park despite its short comings, represented a vision for social housing that was both optimistic and outward looking and that the council had made ill judged and short sighted decisions that had contributed the decline, deterioration and the eventual demolition of the building.”
+“Many believed that Hyde Park, despite its shortcomings, represented a vision for social housing that was both optimistic and outward-looking and that the council had made ill-judged and short-sighted decisions that had contributed to the decline, deterioration and the eventual demolition of the building.”

 Hyde Park Flats, Sheffield, 1988.